Written by

 Its natural grain has a textural aesthetic to it which can add visual depth to an outdoor space.
 Like most hardwoods, it has good stability and durability throughout the year making it a very sound choice for any decking project.

 Arguably, there's nothing more classic than a pine deck in New Zealand, the go-to choice for many DIY deck builders past and present.
-It is one of the most readily available, affordable and easy to work with softwood timber options available - a collection of traits that explain its obvious appeal.
+Pinus Radiata is one of the most readily available, affordable and easy-to-work-with softwood timber options available — a collection of traits that explain its obvious appeal.

-Pine is easily painted or stained, giving you a lot of flexibility with respect to the colour scheme and styling you choose to go with.
+Pine is easily painted or stained, giving you a lot of flexibility for the colour scheme and styling you choose to go with.
 It is also a fast-growing tree that nearly always comes from sustainable forests with minimal environmental impact.
 It can also be treated to reduce its susceptibility to rot and insects.

-Bamboo is an emerging decking material that is starting to gain traction in the market with a number of qualities making it highly desirable to consumers and suppliers.
+Bamboo is an emerging decking material that is starting to gain traction in the market with a number of qualities making it highly desirable to homeowners and deck builders.

 The first is that it's a rapidly renewable resource making it an eco-friendly solution that is already very plentiful.
 It is resistant to all the things you want a good decking material to be resistant to (moisture, decay, insects) giving it a very long lifespan.
 Like pine, it can also be stained or painted to one's preferences and requires little maintenance beyond normal cleaning and oiling.